kobbersmed/Paper_One_shot_normative/README.md

-# Important info about the scripts
+# Important information about the scripts

 These scripts were used to fit the FUNCOIN model and do all formal analysis for the manuscript "One-shot normative modelling of whole-brain functional connectivity".